LinnaMa2025/sudoku/README.md

 - \*.txt: the input Sudoku puzzle
-- \*.ref: the unique solution, i.e., the reference file of the test case Each file is a plain text file, that only contains character '1'-'9', '.' and newlines.
+- \*.ref: the unique solution, i.e., the reference file of the test case

+Each file is a plain text file, that only contains character '1'-'9', '.' and newlines.
 Each character represents an cell in the Sudoku, and a dot '.' means the cell is empty and should be filled.

 **test/invalid**

-invalid sudoku puzzels, which may contain zero or more than one solutions.
+Invalid sudoku puzzles, which may contain zero or more than one solutions.